UPDATED MAR 18, 2020

 While it might be odd to think of a cemetery as a “beautiful green space”, we Angelenos know that Hollywood Forever is no ordinary cemetery.
-Walk the grounds and take in the history — you’ll see the final resting places of some of the world’s most famous people.
+Walk the grounds of this 62-acre green space and take in the history — you’ll see the final resting places of some of the world’s most famous people.
 And there are always events going on; seeing a concert or watching an outdoor movie at the cemetery is a truly unique experience.

 Get the latest news on LA’s fitness scene.